Make Your Own Hot Dog Bar

 - Other sauce ideas

 Grocery stores stock healthier versions of the hot dog, so there’s no need to feel guilty after indulging.
-Most grocery stores have options such as nitrate-free hot dogs, chicken or turkey sausages, etc.
+Most grocery stores have options such as nitrate-free hot dogs, organic hot dogs, chicken or turkey sausages, etc.